Language:

 Does Stainless Steel Rust?

 The question of whether stainless steel can rust in metal is a common one.
-While often touted as rust-proof, the reality is more nuanced.
+While families of stainless steel like austenitic, ferritic, and martensitic are often touted as rust-proof, the reality is more nuanced.
 Stainless steel, due to its chromium content, possesses exceptional corrosion resistance.
 This chromium forms a passive oxide layer on the surface of the metal, protecting it from further oxidation and the formation of rust.
 However, this passive layer can be compromised under certain conditions.

 How to Prevent Rust